This page gives you information about building and maintaining positive relationships.

 Challenging times bring many stresses.
 The emotional consequences of stress can create negative impacts on our positive relationships with others.
 This means that the quality of our everyday sources of relational contact and support begin to erode, more tensions arise, we have less sources of strength we can draw upon, and so our situation worsens.

 This can all lead to an increasingly negative cycle, which can spiral out of control, making it difficult for us to regain our balance.
-If we live with others in close proximity, such as in the current home confinement period, it also makes it challenging for us to take our own physical space away from a stressful home situation, to regain our equilibrium.
+If we live with others in close proximity, such as in the current coronavirus situation, it also makes it challenging for us to take our own physical space away from a stressful home situation, to regain our equilibrium.
 Personal boundaries may become blurred, so that it is more challenging to have respectful interactions with others.
 Personal insight may become clouded leading to intrusions into personal and psychological space, that then cause conflict.
 We may become entangled and enmeshed.

 If we are supporting others, stress can erode our ability to have the strength to carry or support the people we care about.
 We may need to provide extra support, as well within challenging situations.
 We may become worn out from all of these stresses.
 We may have a long journey ahead for each of us.